 How Kovair Omnibus Helps to Achieve Seamless Tools Integration

 With an intelligent ESB architecture, Kovair Omnibus allows you to integrate all tools in your DevOps scenario via their adapters/connectors.
-Kovair has over 80+ off-the-shelf third party and open source tools available for such DevOps scenarios.
-This can be done via a simple plug and play mechanism without affecting other tools in the scenario.
+Kovair has over 110+ off-the-shelf third-party and open-source tools available for such DevOps scenarios.
+This can be done via a simple plug-and-play mechanism without affecting other tools in the scenario.

 Moreover, in order to get your DevOps tools integrated, you need not write any piece of code but just rely on mouse-clickable UI-based configuration.
 If you are wondering about data loss, well with Kovair Solution, on every transaction failures users are provided with mail notifications that can be configured when you establish an integration scenario.
 Additionally, Kovair also enables the facility of Retry mechanism during data loss that can be either automated or done manually based on user’s requirement.